 New York, Oct.
-1.-Mrs. Rosela Bergman, 32 years old, was shot and killed last night in her home at Corona, schoolship New York.
+1 .- Mrs. Rosela Bergman, 32 years old, was shot and killed last night in her home at Corona, L. I., by her brother, William Kattes, 18 years old, who is attached to the schoolship New York.
 He says the shooting was accidental.
-He is under ar- Mrs. Bergman was deserted by her Mrs. Bergman was deserted by her husband some years ago and had been demented most of the time since.
+He is under ar- Mrs. Bergman was deserted by Mrs. Bergman was deserted by her husband some years ago and had been demented most of the time since.
 She was released from the asylum at Islip only a few months ago, and since then has had periods of depression.
 Last night she sat on the edge of her bed bemoaning her fate and threatening to commit suicide.
-It is said that one means of cheering her which the family employed was to ridicule her and make her angry. means of cheering the when his sister kept repeating that she would kill herself he displayed has revolver and offered it to her as a means of ending her life.
+It is said that one means of cheering her which the family employed was to ridicule her and make her angry. employed was to ridicule her and make her angry.
+Kattes says that when his sister kept repeating that she would kill herself he displayed his revolver and offored it to her as a means of ending her life.
 She did not take it.
-If said he supposed it was entirely unloaded and began snap-ping the hammer preparatory to going further, with the offer.
-He did not know there was one good cartridge in the weapon and just as the hammer came down on it his sister arose from the bed and started to cross between him and the window, out of which he was pointing the revolver.
-The built enter-ed behind the left ear and appears to have torn clear across the brain.
-HOME RULE FOR CITIES.
+He said he supposed it was entirely unloaded and began snap-ping the hammer preparatory to going further, with the offer.
+He did not know there was one good cartridge in the weapon and just as the hammer came down on it his sister arose from the hed and staried to cross between him and the window, out of which he was pointing the revolver.
+The builet enter-ed behind the left ear and appears to have torn clear across the brain.
+"In the month of September the dep-uty inspectors work a total of 88 days, visiting 459 orchards, and gather-ing statistics of trees and fruit; but we can only report that the fruit crop is very heavy all over the county, and where it has been sprayed and proper-ly attention to, it is in a most excellent condition. ondition.
+HORTICULTURAL REPORT.